lauraaupert/password-generator/README.md

 Challenges: most of the arrays work, but for some reason the ones with 2 criteria seem to be capricious.
 I tried to fix them but I do not know why they do not work.
 The letters are usually not added to the new array although my code is the same as for the others.
 I also tried to add a conditional statement to cover the case of having the user choose none of the criteria.
 But it has not been successful - every time I write this code block, it messes up another part of my code for again an unknown reason.
+I also had trouble commiting so I had to create a new repo last minute unfortunately.
+It's a work in progress!

+Here is the link: https://lauraaupert.github.io/password-generator/

+Thank you!